-My little one played in “Wobbleland,” an adorable area only for under 4 years.
-It appeared like the kids were in a giant stainless steel sink, complete with pouring water fountain and soft-play fruits and vegetables like the rocking-horse avocado and a sailboat watermelon.
+My little ones love to play in “Wobbleland,” an adorable soft play area only for kids under 4 years.
+It appears like the kids are in a giant stainless steel sink, complete with pouring water fountain and soft-play fruits and vegetables like the rocking-horse avocado and a sailboat watermelon.d

 Tips for Your Trip

 We were at the museum within 30 minutes of opening on a Monday and it was already pretty busy.
 The crowd thinned as the afternoon went on as many of the museum members with toddlers left.
 I would recommend avoiding weekends if possible.
-Crowds tend to be heavy on Saturdays and Sundays .
-The second Sunday of each month admission is $1.00 each.
-The museum has limited seating space.
-I recommend wearing comfortable shoes because you’ll be standing a lot.
-Adults are encouraged to join in on the play with children when possible.
+Crowds tend to be heavy on Saturdays and Sundays.

 This is definitely not a rush-in and out place as kids will enjoy meandering and playing at their own pace.
 Set aside a few hours to spend at The New Children’s Museum and let them just relax, play and learn without a brisk timeline.